How To Use Pytest Logging And Print To Console And File (A Comprehensive Guide)

 Objectives

-We will explore how to output logs in pytest, how to disable logs, and how to change the log level at a single test level.
+We will explore how to output logs in Pytest, how to disable logs, and how to change the log level at a single test level.

 Project Set Up